 Crackers, lentil soup, Primal brand “beef” jerky strips (review coming soon!),

 Lots of sandwiches and salads for dinner (hummus, cheese, veggie),

 Flipz chocolate pretzels, dried fruit strips, and applesauce,

 Water and Diet Coke.
 Can’t lie.

 I eat just about the same thing every day.
 And guess what?
-I’m maintaining my weight!
-Go figure, huh?
+I’m maintaining my weight! :D Go figure, huh?
 I’ve been pretty consistent all summer.
 It’s a great feeling and a burdensome one as well.
 It’s the first time since November 2008 the scale hasn’t strictly been moving in a downward direction.
 Before that time I would yo-yo frequently.